 - Everything feeling like a chore

-The Connection Between Progesterone Deficiency and Adrenal Dysfunction
+The Connection Between Adrenal Dysfunction and Progesterone Deficiency

 As I mentioned before, having a stress response is not bad.
 It’s natural and necessary for survival under acute stress.
-An ongoing stress response due to chronic stress is what’s causing trouble instead.
-Your body shouldn’t be under a ‘fight, flight, or freeze’ response because of small daily stressors, like a traffic jam.
+An ongoing stress response due to chronic stress, however, is another story.
+Your body shouldn’t have a ‘fight, flight, or freeze’ response because of small daily stressors, like a traffic jam.

-Chronic stress taxes your adrenals and eventually leads to adrenal dysfunction and overproduction of cortisol.
-Progesterone is essential for cortisol production.
+Chronic stress taxes your adrenals and leads to overproduction of cortisol.
 However, when your adrenals are working overtime to make an excessive amount of cortisol, they have to cut back on progesterone production, causing estrogen-progesterone imbalance.

 At first, you may only experience some fatigue, trouble sleeping or feeling more ‘wired yet tired’ than usual.
 But if your adrenal dysfunction goes unaddressed, you will start experiencing more extreme fatigue and symptoms.
 Due to prolonged stress, your body then reaches that stage called ‘pregnenolone steal’.